 Unlike securities class actions filed under Rule 10b-5, shareholder derivative lawsuits are usually filed in state court rather than federal court.

 Whether you are an individual shareholder or institutional investor, you have a right to complete and accurate information.
 If you have been misled, we can help.- Morgan & Morgan Securities Litigation Group

 Institutional investors, such as trustees of pension funds and university endowments, have a fiduciary duty to ensure that the assets they manage are not at risk because of securities law violations.
 To help institutional investors fulfill their fiduciary duties and ensure that their investment performance will not suffer because of negligence or fraud, Morgan & Morgan's securities litigation attorneys also provide the following services to their institutional clients:

-Our securities litigation attorneys are often called upon by pension fund trustees and other institutional investors to monitor investment portfolios for losses that have occurred because of securities fraud.
-We alert clients when their investments have lost value because of fraud and initiate litigation to recover losses.
+Our securities litigation attorneys are relied on by pension fund trustees and other institutional investors to monitor investment portfolios for losses that have occurred because of securities fraud.
+Our team alerts clients when their investments have lost value because of fraud and initiate litigation to recover losses.
 Our attorneys provide portfolio-monitoring clients with timely information regarding potential losses due to securities law violations.

-Our attorneys work with investors to determine if shareholders should opt-out of securities class action lawsuits and instead file their own claims.
-In some cases, an investor's interests may be better served by filing a separate suit or joining other similarly situated investors who decide to opt out of the class action.
+Our attorneys work alongside investors to deduce whether shareholders should opt-out of securities class action lawsuits and instead file their own claims.
+Sometimes, it may be more beneficial for an investor's to file a separate suit or join other investors in the same predicament who decide to opt out of the class action.